emannenicholas/pupe-pat/README.md

 ```
 replacing the paths with the desired input and output paths.

-The only other availableparameters are `--output-table` and `--output-plot`.
+The other available parameters are `--output-table` and `--output-plot`.
 These control the names of the output files produced at the end of the analysis.
 For example, if you wanted to run the analysis a second time but not overwrite
 the results, you could run